Education resources for managers

 Please note that this is the introductory part of the publication.
-All other sections are available from the FM Working Group website.
+All other sections are available from the Assistive Listening Technology Working Group.

 We've developed a series of template model service level agreements (SLAs) and specifications for commissioners and heads of specialist education services of provision for deaf children in England:

 - Template service level agreement for provision of education support to schools and early year settings

 - Template service level agreement for provision of education support to colleges